David Boettcher - Professional Engineer

 Since my degree course I have had an interest in thermodynamics and the physics of heat.
 One day I was discussing the operation of a thermostatic radiator valve with my late father-in-law, and I likened it to the operation of an engine thermostat.
 During the course of the conversation I realised that my father-in-law thought that an engine thermostat was always either fully open or fully closed, and I couldn't convince him that it actually modulated, so I wrote this page Engine Thermostats about how an engine thermostat does actually operate.
 But I never convinced my father-in-law . . . .

 I am based in Cheshire, England.
-I am available for consultation on engineering, business, computing/IT and web issues, and welcome requests to write or proof read technical articles.
+I am available for consultation on engineering, business, computing/IT and web matters, and I welcome requests to write or proof read technical articles.

 Please feel free to contact me via the Contact me page.